We'll Come To You

 Seeking Truth and Securing Justice for Your Loved Ones

 When someone you care about has been hurt, it can feel like nothing will ever be right or fair again.
-When this happens, the nursing home injury lawyers at the Louthian Law Firm can review your legal options after a personal injury and work with you to determine the most appropriate next step.
+When this happens, the nursing home injury lawyers at The Louthian Firm Accident & Injury Lawyers can review your legal options after a personal injury and work with you to determine the most appropriate next step.

 Many South Carolina nursing home and assisted living facilities are part of larger corporations which have their own legal departments.

-The corporation’s lawyers may try to dispute abuse and neglect claims, but we at the Louthian Law Firm have represented victims of neglect or abuse in retirement homes, and we understand how to deal with such negligent facilities and the attorneys who represent them.
+The corporation’s lawyers may try to dispute abuse and neglect claims, but we at The Louthian Firm Accident & Injury Lawyers have represented victims of neglect or abuse in retirement homes, and we understand how to deal with such negligent facilities and the attorneys who represent them.
 While a lawsuit cannot heal bedsores or restore someone’s health, a South Carolina nursing home abuse claim can help recover the large sums spent on a neglectful or abusive nursing home, as well as the medical bills created by that abuse or neglect.
 You may also be able to hold the abusers accountable for the pain and suffering they caused, for relocation costs, and for wrongful death.

 For a free consultation, call our Columbia nursing home injury attorneys today toll free at 803-592-6231, or use our online contact form.